ysan/thread_manager/README.md

 an argument to the corresponding sequence.
 After processing the called sequence, we return control to the framework and enter the next message wait.
-Sequence switching is done every 1 queue, and other sequences can not operate at all. since sequences on the same thread are always exclusive, exclusion control between threads is not necessary.
+Sequence switching is done every 1 queue, and other sequences can not operate at all. since sequences on the same thread are always exclusive, exclusion control between sequences is not necessary.

 ![about sequence](https://github.com/ysan/thread_manager/blob/master/etc/about_sequence.png)